dm5tt/MeshtasticNode_BQ25185/README.md

 # Warning

-LED circuit for STAT1 and STAT2 not yet tested.
-The TI BQ25185 uses 1.8V there so we need a transistor as switch.
+LED circuit for STAT1 and STAT2 is not yet tested.
+The TI BQ25185 uses 1.8V for the status pins - so the LEDs must be switched via a transistor against the 3.3V supply voltage.

 # License